-Note: If you will only be submitting print jobs that request a form definition to this printer or if you will only be submitting jobs to this printer using PSF Direct, you do not have to complete this procedure.
-You can proceed to "Setting up Infoprint Manager and clients to use finishing options".
+Note: If you will only be submitting print jobs that specify a form definition to this printer or if you will only be submitting jobs to this printer using PSF Direct, you do not have to complete this procedure.
+You can proceed to "Setting up Infoprint Manager and clients to use finishing options" on page 10.

 - 1. Start the Infoprint Manager Administration GUI. - 2.
-Find or create the printer (destination) that sends jobs to your Infoprint 60.
-This printer is usually a PSF printer. - 3.
+Find or create the PSF printer (actual destination) that sends jobs to the printer you are setting up. - 3.
 Right-click the printer and select Properties from the pop-up menu. - 4.
 In the Printer Properties notebook, click the Job tab. - 5.
 Find the Finishing options allowed field.